Harlin/Hayley Steele, Lead Narratologist | Managing Director of BasedMIP Prototype

 Hayley/Harlin Steele (they/she/ze/he) is BasedMIP's Lead Narratologist and is presently directing the development of the BasedMIP prototype as part of their dissertation work.
 Steele has been a Project Director at ModLab, an Emerging Media Laboratory at UC Davis since 2019, and an Assistant with the Feminist Research Institute since 2024.
 They have taught courses in writing and Science and Technology Studies (STS) at UC Davis, including STS 110: "Data, Computing, and Law."
+They have worked at NASA and are an affiliate of several IPCC-affiliated climate modeling communities.

 From 2023-24, she became a faculty member of the English Department at Western Washington University, where they taught courses in literature and creative writing.
 Ze holds an MFA in Nonfiction writing from Portland State University.
 He is presently a PhD Candidate in Cultural Studies at UC Davis, with a Designated Emphasis (DE) in Science and Technology Studies (STS) and Performance and Practice.